We all know that eCommerce SEO is a crucial ingredient in growing your store traffic long term.

 - Blog content improves your bounce rate by keeping traffic on your site longer

 Plus, good content opens up backlinking opportunities.
-Which leads us to our next SEO DIY step.
+This leads us to our next SEO DIY step.

-Link building is an essential part of SEO.
-So important, in fact, that Google named backlinks in their list of top 3 search ranking factors.
-However, link building is also something that a lot of online store owners are lacking.
+Link building is an essential part of eCommerce SEO.
+It’s so important, in fact, that Google named backlinks in their list of top 3 search ranking factors.
+However, link building is also something that many online store owners lack.
 Why?
-Because as important as it is, it can seem complicated and time-consuming.
+Because as important as it is, it can seem complicated and time consuming.
 But it doesn’t have to be!